Matilde90/modulation-instability-sonic-pi/README.md

-# Instable Sound - sonification of modulation instability
+## Unstable Sound - sonification of modulation instability

-*Instable sound* is a music piece composed using [Sonic Pi](https://sonic-pi.net/), an open source software created by Sam Aaron to create and perform music by writing code.
-The piece in inspired by a physics phenomenon called *modulation instability* and consists in the sonification of modulation instability of a light wave propagating in an optical fiber.
+*Unstable sound* is a music piece composed using [Sonic Pi](https://sonic-pi.net/), an open source software created by Sam Aaron to create and perform music by writing code.
+The piece is inspired by a physical phenomenon called *modulation instability* and consists in the sonification of modulation instability of a light wave propagating in an optical fiber.

 ## The sound of modulation instability

-To listen *Instable sound*, go here:
+To listen *Unstable sound*, go here: https://soundcloud.com/matilde-aliffi/unstable-sound

 ## What is modulation instability?